 Irish citizens are investing more money in cryptocurrency, and Ireland’s Revenue Commissioners is taking notice.
 In recent years, the cryptocurrency ecosystem has boomed.
 Recent polls show that as many as 1 in 10 Irish investors now own cryptocurrency.
 As a result, Ireland’s government is paying closer attention to digital assets than ever before.
-In this guide, we’ll break down everything you need to know about how crypto-assets are taxed in Ireland (including a few simple tips to help you save money on your tax bill).

 Yes.
 In Ireland, cryptocurrency is subject to capital gains and income tax.

 When you dispose of cryptocurrency, you’ll incur a capital gain or loss depending on how the price of your coins has changed since you originally received them.

 You can calculate your gain/loss using the following formula.

 Here’s an example of the formula in action.

 Here are a few examples of disposals subject to capital gains tax.

 If you’re trading cryptocurrency as a business or earning cryptocurrency, you’ll recognize income.

 Here are a few examples of crypto income events.